quarkiverse/quarkiverse/docs/Home.md

 The advantages to join Quarkiverse are:

   .
-Automated and secured publishing of your Maven releases to Maven Central.
+Automated and secured publishing of your maven releases to Maven Central.
   .
 Automated Cross-testing of your extension with Quarkus builds/releases (see https://github.com/quarkusio/quarkus-ecosystem-ci)
   .
 Inclusion in registry used by Quarkus tooling to browse extensions (i.e. code.quarkus, command line and IDE tools).
   .
 Consistent formatting and release of project
   .
-Quarkus team members can help and fix issues if project has build issues.
+Quarkus team members can in an emergency (i.e. maintainer are missing) help and fix issues.

 Note: While the Quarkus project has the "keys" to publish under `io.quarkiverse`, each project in Quarkiverse is driven and maintained by the lead of that project.
-They decide what happens with the project - Quarkiverse will just expect releases to be compatible with Quarkus - if a project for some reason cannot do a release we can in the best scenario help or in the worst scenario we'll temporarily exclude the project from the registry to avoid end-users to have a bad experience.
+They decide what happens with the project - Quarkiverse will just expect releases to be compatible with Quarkus - if a project for some reason cannot do a release we can in the best scenario help or in the worst scenario we'll temporarily exclude the project from the affected registry entries to avoid end-users to have a bad experience.

-If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automatically.
-In this case please use your own group ID to clearly identify that those artifacts are from a third-party organization.
+If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automtically.
+In this case we do please request you use your own group id to clearly identify those artifacts are from a third-party.

 # Joining Quarkiverse